Row rect Shape Decorative svg added to bottom

 Jazmin Duran

 Jazmin has spent four years working in behavioral health, specializing in Applied Behavior Analysis (ABA) therapy, where she provided direct services to youth with autism diagnoses.
 Her work is rooted in a deep passion for supporting individuals and she is committed to creating meaningful, positive change in their lives.
 Alongside her professional dedication to behavioral health, Jazmin is also passionate about women’s advocacy, striving to empower and uplift women in her community.
-Jazmin holds a BA in Spanish and a BA in Psychology, both from Eastern Washington University.
+Jazmin holds a BA in Spanish and a BA in Psychology.
 She enjoys connecting with local organizations and individuals, collaborating with them to ensure that resources are shared to the Spokane community.
-Jazmin’s commitment to both advocacy and service drives her work, as she continues to be a compassionate and proactive advocate for those in need of support.
+Jazmin’s commitment to both advocacy and service drives her work, as she continues to be a compassionate and proactive advocate while creating community.

 Blog